 8. Purpose or qualifier

-The amazing thing about this sequence is that nearly every native english speaker knows it, but very few people know they know it.
+The amazing thing about this sequence is that nearly every native English speaker “knows” it, but very few people know they know it.
 In my audience of 200 professional CS and IT people, not a single person could tell me this sequence.
+Nearly every native English speaker knows it in a deeper sense, without being consciously aware of those rules.

-How did you come to know these things that you don’t even know you know?
-You’ve been exposed to so many examples of properly and improperly formulated English phrases that you’ve developed a finely tuned adjective order detection engine in your brain.
+How did you come to know things that you don’t even know you know?
+You’ve been exposed to so many examples of properly and improperly formulated English phrases, along with feedback, that you’ve developed a finely tuned adjective order detector in your brain.

 Observation one: Thanks to repetition of examples, you know some things (actually lots of things) you didn’t even know you know.